Please note this event has already taken place and you are viewing an archived page of the Lakeside website.

 Amsterdam based clarinetist Oğuz Büyükberber's body of work includes over 50 CDs including releases on ECM and Blue Note, a detailed method book explaining his own improvisational systems titled “Spiral” which is published on Donemus and dozens of commissions he received to compose a wide ranging repertoire.

-JASON ADLER AND OĞUZ BÜYÜKBERBER DISCUSS NETWORKED PERFORMANCE
+JASON ALDER AND OĞUZ BÜYÜKBERBER DISCUSS NETWORKED PERFORMANCE